Suri123-dot/Zomato-Analysis-Power-bi-project/README.md

 ## Key Insights:

-1. Zomato Global Insights Overview
+1. Zomato Global Insights Overview:

 India dominates the Zomato platform with the highest number of registered restaurants and cities served globally.